ospatil/generator-node-typescript/README.md

 > For my 1.x release documentation for TypeScript 1.8, refer to [readme file for 1.x release](./README-1x.md).

-I'm a minimal [Yeoman](http://yeoman.io) generator for creating NodeJS modules using TypeScript.
+I'm a minimal [Yeoman](http://yeoman.io) generator for creating NodeJS packages using TypeScript.
 I let you quickly setup a project with latest available tools and best practices.

 I use:

 - _npm_ - as task runner.
 You can choose to use _gulp_ instead.
 - _tslint_ - as linter for TypeScript source files.
-- _mocha_ - as testing framework to write specs in **TypeScript** itself.
+- _ava_ - as [testing framework](https://github.com/avajs/ava) to write specs in **TypeScript** itself.
+You can choose to use _mocha_ instead.
-- _istanbul_ - a JavaScript code coverage tool working on TypeScript files.
+- _nyc_ - a JavaScript code coverage tool working on TypeScript files.

 You want to know if you can change any of these?
 Of course, why not?
-It is your module after all.
+It is your package after all.
 I simply get down to business of generating, no questions asked.
 Once done, I get out of the way and you can do as you please!

 ## Usage